-- 5.2 During the 1990s the RUC was divided into three operational 'Regions'; Urban (Greater Belfast), North Region and South Region.
+- During the 1990s the RUC was divided into three operational 'Regions'; Urban (Greater Belfast), North Region and South Region.
 Each Region was further divided into 'Divisions', which in turn were composed of 'Sub-Divisions'.
 The RUC's 'G' Division in South Region was composed of the Newcastle, Downpatrick and Newtownards Sub-Divisions.
 A map of 'G' Division is attached at Appendix 2. - 5.3 Locations central to events described in this statement, including Newcastle, Kilcoo/Castlewellan, Clough, and the Mournes/Tollymore Forest were within Newcastle and Downpatrick Sub-Divisions.
-Although within Downpatrick Sub-Division, Loughinisland was located on the boundary with Newcastle Sub-Division. - 5.4 During the years preceding the murders at Loughinisland, a series of incidents occurred which police should have recognised as the escalating activities of a small but ruthless unit of the UVF operating from within the RUC's Newcastle Sub-Division. - 5.5 Police investigations and intelligence relating to these incidents should have not only alerted police to the existence of this small group of loyalist terrorists but also informed concerted policing efforts aimed at disrupting activities, which presented a significant risk to the local community.
+Although within Downpatrick Sub-Division, Loughinisland was located on the boundary with Newcastle Sub-Division. - During the years preceding the murders at Loughinisland, a series of incidents occurred which police should have recognised as the escalating activities of a small but ruthless unit of the UVF operating from within the RUC's Newcastle Sub-Division. - 5.5 Police investigations and intelligence relating to these incidents should have not only alerted police to the existence of this small group of loyalist terrorists but also informed concerted policing efforts aimed at disrupting activities, which presented a significant risk to the local community.

-- 5.6 Whilst my investigation has identified evidence that by mid-1993 a small team of Special Branch officers based at Newcastle Police Station did come to recognise the threat presented by these individuals, it is equally clear that there was little by way of a sustained policing response to their activities.
-Instead, the focus of police investigations and intelligence gathering within the Newcastle and Downpatrick Sub-Divisions was almost entirely directed towards the IRA. - 5.7 Whilst recognising the challenges presented to the RUC by republican paramilitaries in South Down during the 'Troubles', the failure to properly acknowledge and address the UVF gang within this area, specifically the Newcastle and Downpatrick Sub-Divisions, demonstrated a lack of focus on the loyalist paramilitaries who were operating in the area resulting in heightened risk to members of the local community. - 5.8 In addition, intelligence gathering, which was undertaken was to some extent reliant on sources, who were themselves implicated in the serious crime being pursued by this group.
-This is likely to have been self serving and in any event was not exploited by police in order to bring those subject of the reporting to justice. - 5.9 In gathering intelligence the police will also form a view on the provenance of that material and also whether to disseminate it to those responsible for investigating crime.
+Whilst my investigation has identified evidence that by mid-1993 a small team of Special Branch officers based at Newcastle Police Station did come to recognise the threat presented by these individuals, it is equally clear that there was little by way of a sustained policing response to their activities.
+Instead, the focus of police investigations and intelligence gathering within the Newcastle and Downpatrick Sub-Divisions was almost entirely directed towards the IRA.

+In addition, intelligence gathering, which was undertaken was to some extent reliant on sources, who were themselves implicated in the serious crime being pursued by this group.
+This is likely to have been self serving and in any event was not exploited by police in order to bring those subject of the reporting to justice.

+In gathering intelligence the police will also form a view on the provenance of that material and also whether to disseminate it to those responsible for investigating crime.
 It is a matter of public record that intelligence gathered by the RUC Special Branch was not always disseminated to investigators.
-One rationale for this was that to do so might expose the source of the intelligence and in doing so put their lives at risk. - 5.10 In deciding to disseminate intelligence or not, the potential compromise of the source of the material is clearly important.
+One rationale for this was that to do so might expose the source of the intelligence and in doing so put their lives at risk.

+In deciding to disseminate intelligence or not, the potential compromise of the source of the material is clearly important.
 However, it is also important that investigations are not fundamentally undermined and that opportunities to prosecute criminals are not missed.